roymgabriel/BatchBALD/README.md

+# Roy Active Learning Project

+This is a contribution of the already implemented BatchBALD paper [BatchBALD: Efficient and Diverse Batch Acquisition for Deep Bayesian Active Learning](https://arxiv.org/abs/1906.08158).
+Our objective is to experiment with acquisition functions on medical imaging data.

+Original Read Me can be seen below.

 # BatchBALD

 **Note:** A more modular re-implementation can be found at https://github.com/BlackHC/batchbald_redux.

 ---

 This is the code drop for our paper
 [BatchBALD: Efficient and Diverse Batch Acquisition for Deep Bayesian Active Learning](https://arxiv.org/abs/1906.08158).

 The code comes as is.

 See https://github.com/BlackHC/batchbald_redux and https://blackhc.github.io/batchbald_redux/ for a reimplementation.

 ElementAI's Baal framework also supports BatchBALD: https://github.com/ElementAI/baal/.

 Please cite us: